bucs445fall2025/project-stackoverflowed/sprints/ch5_sprint/sprint.md

 ### Completed Requirements

 Gained access to the users FBA account product information through Amazon's Selling Partner-API (SP-API).
 Created a back-end route to fetch product listings from users FBA account, then sends the data to a React component, which is used on the dashboard page to display the users data.
+Sucessfully hosted api backend and app frontend containers on Railway

 ### Incomplete Requirements